AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Data Collecting and Processing for Objective Evaluation of Anime-Like Speech

 \subsubsection{Constructing A/B comparison pairs}

-Consequently, we constructed A/B comparison pairs from this pool for preference annotation.
-To collect reliable A/B judgments of anime-likeness while controlling confounds, we constructed a sparse but balanced set of comparison pairs using both \emph{text similarity} and \emph{speaker similarity}, rather than exhaustively enumerating all possible pairs.
+Consequently, to collect reliable A/B judgments while controlling confounds, we constructed a sparse but balanced set of comparison pairs using both \emph{text similarity} and \emph{speaker similarity}, rather than exhaustively enumerating all possible pairs.

-For each utterance, we retrieve a shortlist of candidate partners by filtering with (i) transcript-embedding cosine similarity computed from transcriptions using a Sentence-Transformers model and (ii) ECAPA-TDNN speaker-embedding cosine similarity, excluding candidates that are lexically far apart or likely to be the same speaker.
+For each utterance, we retrieve a shortlist of candidate partners by filtering with (i) transcript-embedding cosine similarity computed from transcriptions using a Sentence-Transformers model and (ii) ECAPA-TDNN speaker-embedding cosine similarity, excluding candidates lexically far apart or likely to be the same speaker.
 Among the remaining candidates, we rank potential partners by a weighted sum of the two cosine similarities and then greedily add non-duplicate pairs until reaching the target number of comparisons.
-To emphasize cross-corpus contrasts, we prioritize cross-source candidates when forming pairs: we first attempt to fill the pair budget using only cross-source matches, and only if this is insufficient do we allow same-source pairs to complete the remaining quota.
-In this way, we constructed target number of 12{,}500 pairs for the train split and 2{,}500 pairs for the test split.
+To emphasize cross-corpus contrasts, we prioritize cross-source candidates, filling the pair budget with cross-source matches first and allowing same-source pairs only to complete the remaining quota.
+In this way, we constructed 12{,}500 pairs for the train split (entirely cross-corpus) and 2{,}500 pairs for the test split (including within-corpus), enabling evaluation under out-of-distribution conditions.